Planar Novikov-Shubin invariant for adjacency matrices of structured directed dense random graphs: Introduction

-The problem of invertibility of operators is of great interest and has many applications in Random Matrix Theory and Free Probability, \cite{mai2024fugledekadison,hoffmann2023computing,Arizmendi2024Universal,Shlyakhtenko2015Free,Rudelson2008Littlewood}.
-The Novikov-Shubin invariant was used in \cite{Shlyakhtenko2015Free} to prove the non-existence of atoms in noncommuting polynomials of free random variables, and in \cite{hoffmann2023computing} to give bounds on algorithm run times to prove invertibility of matrices in non-commuting elements, for the non-commutative Edmonds problem.
-In \cite{Kruegersingularity}, we considered Hermitian block random matrices and computed the severity of the blowup in the density, which follows a power law with rational exponent.
+The problem of invertibility of operators is of great interest and has many applications in Random Matrix Theory and Free Probability, \cite{mai2024fugledekadison,hoffmann2023computing,Arizmendi2024Universal,Shlyakhtenko2015Free,Rudelson2008Littlewood}. {\cedit Novikov-Shubin invariant was} used in \cite{Shlyakhtenko2015Free} to prove the non-existence of atoms in noncommuting polynomials of free random variables, and in \cite{hoffmann2023computing} to give bounds on algorithm run times to prove invertibility of matrices in non-commuting elements, for the non-commutative Edmonds problem.
+In \cite{Kruegersingularity}, we considered Hermitian block random matrices and computed the severity of the blowup in the density, which follows a power law with rational exponent. {\cedit Concurrent with \cite{Kruegersingularity}, this blowup in the density was also obtained by O. Kolupaiev, \cite{Kolupaiev21}, for block variance profiles whose non-zero blocks are on and immediately above the anti-diagonal.
+Additionally in \cite{Kolupaiev21} the non-zero variances in the individual blocks are allowed to be non-constant with uniform bounds from above and away from zero. }

 This result also proves that the Novikov–Shubin invariant for the undirected IERM with associated connection probabilities $P$ is a positive rational number that only depends on the location of non-zero entries in $P$, whenever $P$ has support.